dejanjarc/fri-xv6/README.md

 ## Getting Started

-You can set up the Docker environment using Docker Hub.
+You can setup the Docker environment using Docker Hub.
+The image is built for the `linux/amd64` architecture (i.e. 64-bit Intel/AMD CPUs).
+If your machine uses this architecture, you can **directly pull the image from Docker Hub** and run it without issues.

+**Warning :** If you are using **a non-`amd64` platform** (like Apple M1/M2/M3 or ARM-based systems, Docker may attempt to emulate the architecture which can be slower or unsupported.
+You can build the image yourself by following the steps [**here**](#alternative-for-getting-started).

 1. **Pull the image from Docker Hub**
     ```bash